 Seam Flattening

 One of the primary functions of a clapper is to ensure seams lie perfectly flat and smooth.
-After sewing a seam, it’s essential to set the stitches by pressing them with an iron.
+After sewing a seam, setting the stitches by pressing them with an iron is essential.
 However, fabrics can be stubborn, and ironing alone might not suffice.

 This is where the clapper steps in.
 You open the seam with your fingers, place it on a hard surface, and then position the clapper over the seam.